IABTechLab/uid2-operator/scripts/aws/README.md

 For partners who wish to add more applications on host machine, one can build one's own AMI containing UID2 Operator.

-To setup new tools (metric scraper, for example), you can launch an EC2 instance with UID2 Operator AMI and install them onto the EC2 instance.
-Then build a new AMI based off of that EC2 instance.
+To setup new tools (metric scraper, for example), you can
+1. launch an EC2 instance with UID2 Operator AMI (provided by UID2 team)
+2. install new software or setup tools on the EC2 instance
+3. Create AMI from your EC2 instance (refer to *Create a Linux AMI from an instance* section of [AWS User Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html)).

 Follow the same steps to create ASG for the new AMI.